Answers to common taxes and insurance questions

 Are long-term care insurance benefits taxable?

-The benefit you receive from a qualified LTCI contract is generally tax-free.
-Exceptions include when the benefit exceeds your medical expenses or when the benefit exceeds a certain daily limit if that’s part of your LTCI contract.
+The benefit you receive from a qualified long-term care insurance contract is generally tax-free.
+Exceptions include when the benefit exceeds your medical expenses or when the benefit exceeds a certain daily limit, if that’s part of your contract.

 What is a qualified long-term care insurance contract?